 8. Refurbisher means any company or undertaking registered under the Factories Act, 1948 or the Companies Act, 1956 or both or district industrial centers engaged in the refurbishment of used electrical and electronic equipment for the purposes of those rules.

-- Recycler, dismantlers, refurbishes or collection centers of e-waste
+- Recycler, dismantler, refurbish, or collection centers of e-waste.

 Authorization is essential to ensure that end-of-life EEE generated by the producers' products is channeled to authorized dismantlers/recyclers.

-As per the recent notice by central pollution control board (‘CPCB’) has emphasized the requirement for all producers of electronic and electrical equipment under E-waste management rules, 2016 to obtain extended producers’ responsibility-Authorization (EPR authorization) from CPCB.
+As per the recent notice by the Central Pollution Control Board (‘CPCB’) has emphasized the requirement for all producers of electronic and electrical equipment under e-waste Management rules, 2016 to obtain extended producers’ responsibility (EPR authorization) from CPCB.
 It can be obtained after applying in form-1.

-Authorization is needed to be obtained for ensuring that end-of-life EEE generated from the products of the producers are canalized to authorization dismantler/recyclers.
+Authorization is needed to be obtained to ensure that end-of-life EEE generated from the products of the producers are canalized to authorized dismantlers/recyclers.

 What are the advantages of EPR Authorization?

 Extended producer responsibility is frequently mentioned as a strategy to combat planned obsolescence since it financially incentivizes producers to design for recycling and make products live longer.
 In addition to combating planned obsolescence, the pressures placed on governments may be lessened by shifting a portion of the financial burden for paying and managing garbage to the maker.